Reviews

 Pro: Funding Times Are Fast

-The approval process is fast with Rapid Finance in addition to its funding times.
-In some cases for certain types of loans, you’ll receive funding just a few hours after being approved.
+The approval process is fast with Rapid Finance, as are funding times.
+For certain loan types, you’ll receive funding within hours of approval.

 rapid finance fast funding